CHASE-ING MICROBES

 Spend most of the time decoding DNA

 While environmental (i.e. abiotic) factors govern observed distributions of the taxa within microbial communities, less is known about the biotic interactions occurring between microbes.
 Likely, these species interactions are largely mediated through a chemical network within these complex and highly diverse microbial communities.
 However, we know little of the ecological aspects of secondary metabolites or how the molecules evolve and contribute to spatial distributions.
+Viewing the production of microbial natural products as functional traits driving differentiation among bacterial lineages facilitates an ecological perspective into the distribution of potentially new bioactive molecules.
+For instance, our recent work has shown that environmental microbiomes contain unique assemblages of bioactive enzymes in a habitat-specific manner (Singh et al. 2023).

 Picture